bjpop/gurita/docs/_sources/box.rst.txt

 ***

 Box (or box-and-whisker) plots show the distribution of values in a numerical feature optionally grouped by categorical features.
-The distribution of a numerical feature is displayed using the inter-quartile range, with outliers shown as separate points.
+The distribution of a numerical feature is displayed using the inter-quartile range, with outliers shown as separate diamond shaped points.

 .. code-block:: bash